compromise-evident/CarbonRecord/README.md

   <img src="https://github.com/compromise-evident/CarbonRecord/blob/main/Other/Rubber-puller.jpg">
 </p>

 For denting the line, I'll over-power these off-set motors but in short bursts where they only jerk rather than spin.
 The motors will be interrupted by photoresistors taped to a laptop screen, in a black terminal having symbols rolling for light (as I had done for RICINkeyboard.)
+I have tested this and switching is quite fast and responsive.
+I had also tested more relay stuff and made an explainer that you should familiarize yourself with, and maybe acquire such [PCBs](https://github.com/compromise-evident/CarbonRecord/blob/main/Other/5V-relay.png) as they are useful.

 <p align="center">
   <img src="https://github.com/compromise-evident/CarbonRecord/blob/main/Other/Motors.jpg">